 Here users can configure the Network Settings for the camera.
 Enter the IP address, Subnet mask, Default router IP, Primary DNS, and Secondary DNS.
-Automatically, the option to reset IP address at boot is selected.
+Automatically, the option to reset IP address at boot selected.
 If you would like to save your IP address settings, make sure to uncheck this box.
+These settings can also be configured on the Advanced > Network screen (page 37) when configuring the camera via a Web Browser.